armory/documentation/_release_notes/armoryspinnaker_v2.19.8.md

 ## Known Issues
-There are currently no known issues with this release.

-### Upgrading from 2.18.x with MySQL used for Front50 will Rename Table plugin_artifacts
+### Upgrading from 2.18.x with MySQL used for Front50 renames the plugin_artifacts table
-As a part of upgrading from 2.18.x to 2.19.x the table **plugin_artifacts** is renamed to **plugin_info**.
-Please be advised that attempting to downgrade from 2.19.x to 2.18.x will not revert naming of the table, and it will continue to be named as **plugin_info**, preventing access to the table.
+As a part of the upgrade from 2.18.x to 2.19.x, the table **plugin_artifacts** gets renamed to `plugin_info`.
+Downgrades from 2.19.x to 2.18.x do not revert the table name.
+The table remains named `plugin_info`, preventing access to the table.

 ## Highlighted Updates
 ### Armory